rand-projects/fisb-978/docs/source/document.rst

   -h, --help  show this help message and exit
   --ff        Print failed FIS-B packet information as a comment.
   --fa        Print failed ADS-B packet information as a comment.
+  --ll        Print lowest levels of FIS-B and ADS-B signal levels.
   --se SE     Directory to save failed error corrections.
   --re RE     Directory to reprocess errors.